hyperledger/fabric/docs/source/create_channel/create_channel_test_net.md

 ### Join peers to the channel

 The test network includes two peer organizations each with one peer.
-But before we can use the peer CLI, we need to set some environment variables to specify which user (client MSP) we are acting as and which peer we are targeting.
+But before we can use the CLI, we need to set some environment variables to specify which user (client MSP) we are acting as and which peer we are targeting.
 Set the following environment variables to indicate that we are acting as the Org1 admin and targeting the Org1 peer.

 ```
 export CORE_PEER_TLS_ENABLED=true